Subject: Social Issues

 Panchayati Raj is a decentralized form of governance at the village level, granting local bodies the power to address community needs.
 Students discover how Gram Panchayats, Panchayat Samitis, and Zila Parishads function collaboratively.
 They also learn about the role of elected representatives, especially the importance of women’s participation through reserved seats.
 Real-life examples, like the construction of village roads or the maintenance of water sources, highlight how this system promotes accountability and ensures resources are used for the common welfare.
 This model exemplifies grassroots democracy and fosters leadership at the community level.

-Which of the following contributes most significantly to urban air pollution in India?
+Which of the following is a critical challenge to achieving gender equality in India?

 View QuestionThe "National Action Plan on Climate Change" (NAPCC) focuses on which of the following?

-View QuestionWhich of the following is a significant goal of the National Policy on Education?
+View QuestionWhich of the following is the main aim of the Ujjwala Scheme?

-View QuestionWhat is the objective of the Mission Indradhanush program?
+View QuestionWhat is the primary focus of the National Social Assistance Programme (NSAP)?

-View QuestionWhich of the following social issues is addressed by the POCSO Act in India?
+View QuestionWhich of the following is a feature of the Public Distribution System (PDS) in India?

 View Question